2022 Indonesian motorcycle Grand Prix

 The 2022 Indonesian motorcycle Grand Prix (officially known as the Pertamina Grand Prix of Indonesia) was the second round of the 2022 Grand Prix motorcycle racing season.
-It was held at the Mandalika International Street Circuit in Central Lombok on 20 March 2022.
+It was held at the Pertamina Mandalika International Street Circuit in Mandalika on 20 March 2022.

 On the Wednesday prior to race weekend, 20 MotoGP riders paraded on race machines through Jakarta city streets together with the Indonesian President Joko Widodo on a road machine.

 In the Moto2 class, Somkiat Chantra won the race in mixed conditions after starting from fourth place on the grid.
 It was both Chantra's and a Thai rider's first victory in Grand Prix motorcycle racing.

 Background

-The Indonesian Grand Prix returned to the championship calendar after an absence of 25 years at the new Mandalika International Street Circuit in Central Lombok.
+The Indonesian Grand Prix returned to the championship calendar after an absence of 25 years at the new Pertamina Mandalika International Street Circuit in Mandalika.
 On the Wednesday prior to race weekend, 20 MotoGP class riders met with Indonesian President Joko Widodo at the Merdeka Palace, then paraded through Jakarta streets on race machines, together with the President who rode a road machine.
 Roads were closed for the occasion, and fans lined the streets.

 Previously, the two world championship events in 1996 and 1997 were held at the Sentul International Circuit.